Thai government warns protesters as power struggle deepens

 A day after Yingluck and nine of her cabinet members were thrown out of office she was indicted by an anti-corruption agency for negligence over a rice subsidy scheme that ran up big losses.
 The Senate is expected to impeach her for that, which could result in a ban from politics.

-But Yingluck's Puea Thai party still runs the caretaker government and it is hoping to organize an election, tentatively scheduled for July 20, that it would probably win.
+But Yingluck's Puea Thai party still runs the caretaker government and it is hoping to organise an election, tentatively scheduled for July 20, that it would probably win.

 Thaksin or his loyalists have won every election since 2001.
 But his enemies say he is corrupt and buys votes and they want an appointed "people's council" to oversee electoral rule changes to stop the Shinawatras from winning.